Atom-iQ/framework/docs/reactive-virtual-dom/REACTIVE-VIRTUAL-DOM.md

     in correct order after finishing asynchronous operation - without touching other elements (except DOM parent and nextSibling, where it's added of course, for `appendChild` or `insertBefore`).
   - updates don't touching other **Elements**, so they are independent from other updates
-- When **Atom-iQ** is creating and rendering Observable Elements, it creating Observers and doesn't care if it source is streaming a value - it could create all **Reactive Virtual DOM**, without initial values and then update elements, when the value is emitted
+- When **Atom-iQ** is creating and rendering Observable Elements, it's creating Observers and doesn't care if its source is streaming a value - it could create all **Reactive Virtual DOM**, without initial values and then update elements, when the value is emitted